lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > parallel" landscape, and whether/how they could be accommodated in the
 > LVar/LVish model, or a plausible extension thereof.

 Ah.
-I talk about early quiescence and "parallel or" in my dissertation, in section 2.6.2.
-In order to implement short-circuiting parallel or in our model, we need to slightly generalize the notion of threshold sets.
+I talk about early quiescence in my dissertation, in section 2.6.2 -- I use parallel "and" instead of parallel "or", but the idea is the same.
+In order to implement short-circuiting parallel "and" in our model, we need to slightly generalize the notion of threshold sets.
 This section was left out of our JFP submission for lack of space (and I left out yet another section of my dissertation that generalizes threshold sets even further, to "threshold functions").
 I'd like to include this section in the JFP paper, as long as we can cut the material on implementation of LVish internals.

 > --